,

 Mr Chambers – Class Teacher.
 Tuesday afternoon.
 Wednesday.

-Mrs Bartlett – Class Learning Support Assistant / 1:1 LSA every morning.
+Mrs Bartlett – Class Learning Support Assistant / 1:1 LSA every morning and Tuesday afternoon.

 Class Outline Timetable.